-Course contentInternational trade is a specialist but very important area of law.
-Whilst specialist, it has considerable numbers of practitioners all around the world and it is growing as a result of globalisation.
-Developing countries necessarily need more lawyers educated in this area as their development necessarily involves deepening involvement in the international trade process and the legal structures which underpin it.
-Globalisation also necessarily means that the same result follows in developed countries also for even here, trade is increasingly international.
+There are a growing number of international trade practitioners all around the world as a result of globalisation.
+Developing countries require a deepening involvement in the international trade process and the legal structures which underpin it.
+This means more lawyers need to be educated in this area to help this their development.
+Globalisation also means that the same result follows in developed countries as trade becomes even more international.

-This programme aims to provide a knowledge and understanding of the background to international trade, the transactional conditions conductive to its development and the specific and general problems which threaten the success and integrity of individual transactions.
-It also aims to encourage students to develop research skills in these areas.
+This course aims to provide you with core knowledge and understanding of the background to international trade, the transactional conditions conductive to its development and the specific and general problems which threaten the success and integrity of individual transactions.
+It also aims to encourage you to develop research skills in these areas.

 Information for international students

 Students whose first language is not English are required to hold one of the following English language qualifications:

 - IELTS: minimum overall score of 7.0, with 7.0 in Writing and 6.5 in all other sub categories;

 - TOEFL (Internet-Based Test): minimum overall score of 100, with 25 in Writing and 22 in all other sub categories;